richardcrowley/parkrun-capstone/README.md

 ## Conclusions

 Overall this has been an interesting and worthwhile project.
 A large amount of data was collected through web scraping with nearly 2.7 million observations of finish times across 52 event locations in Greater London.
 A full range of regression modelling techniques were employed and the models scored very highly on the full dataset.
 However evaluating the model against the stated aim of predicting all finish times for an individual event revealed some significant limitations, particularly in unusual conditions.
 The next steps for this project would be:
-- Add more detailed features to capture unique event conditions, which would likely involve a manual approach in assesing individual events.
+- Add more detailed features to capture unique event conditions, which would likely involve a manual approach in assessing individual events.
 - Collect data on a wider range of events, retrain and evaluate the model.
 - Use other techniques such as clustering and network analysis to identify event and runner characteristics and communities.